p1i2n3t4u5/core-java-learning/src/cloning/deepcopy/Description.md

 Object Cloning in Java
 -------------------------
-constructor in javaThe object cloning is a way to create exact copy of an object.
+The object cloning is a way to create exact copy of an object.
 The clone() method of Object class is used to clone an object.

 The java.lang.Cloneable interface must be implemented by the class whose object clone we want to create.
 If we don't implement Cloneable interface, clone() method generates CloneNotSupportedException.